bmschmidt/quires/README.md

 Pandoc offers an abstracted, rich vocabulary for defining document elements that captures almost all the different levels of documents that tend to be authored nowadays.
 By adopting the pandoc AST as a document definition, it's possible to add custom behavior at any level of a document while leaving the rest of the HTML rendering the same.

+In the examples here, I have files saved that hold pandoc native JSON.
+You'd almost never want to do this.
+Instead, it's likely that you'd have an endpoint that invokes pandoc from the command line on a file and outputs it (perhaps with a lua filter or two) as JSON, which you then parse in svelte.
+I'll post an example from my own workflow soon-ish.

 ### What does svelte offer for pandoc documents?

 Usually, nothing.
 But sometimes, interactivity without bloat.